NiallPierce/Battleship/README.md

 |                   | Out-of-bounds placement for ships (e.g., too large for the grid) | Game should prevent ship placement and display an error               | Pass          |

 ## Bugs
-1. **Infinite Looping**: When finished placing ships the game would start infinitly loading,
+1. **Infinite Looping**: When finished placing ships the game would start infinitly loading a new board. added player/ai logic and game state checks to fix this.